Sziszka90/ProductReview/README.md

 ﻿
 # Product Review Service

-This service allows users to view, write and delete reviews for a products.
+This service allows users to view, write and delete reviews for products.
 Pagination is supported for both entities.
 Update is not yet supported.